o19s/solr-tmdb/README.md

 # Postman

 [Postman](https://www.postman.com/) is an API development tool, that helps build, run and manage API requests.
-The examples from the TLRE slides exist here too as a Postman Collection (`solr-TLRE-postman_collection.json`).
+The examples from the TLRE slides exist here too as a Postman Collection (`solr-postman_collection.json`).
 We like using Postman because it makes tinkering with query parameters nicer and we think it is a useful way to follow along as you learn about tuning search relevance.

 If you want to use Postman during the TLRE class:

 1. Download [Postman](https://www.postman.com/downloads/) for your OS
-2. Open Postman and Import (top-menu >> File) `solr_postman_collection.json`
+2. Open Postman and Import (top-menu >> File) `solr-postman-collection.json`
-3. Define a global variable (grey eye icon in the upper-right) `solr-host` to point to your running Solr instance (default is `localhost:8983`)
+3. Define a global variable (grey eye icon in the upper-right) `solr_host` to point to your running Solr instance (default is `localhost:8983`)
 4. Tinker with the base URL, Params or JSON Body (optional)
 5. Press 'Send' (blue rectangle button right of URL bar)